learn-co-curriculum/phase-1-intro-to-context/README.md

 Congratulations!
 At the end of this lab, you should have built several incredibly simple functions that leveraged `map` and `reduce` to transform and aggregate data.
 Take a look at your code and see where you might be repeating yourself.
-Finding these repetitions will be where we can bring in the innovation of execution context.
-We'll learn how this can DRY up our code using execution contexts in the next lesson.
+These repetitions will be where we can bring in the innovation of execution context.
+We'll learn how we can DRY up our code using execution contexts in the next lesson.

 It's also worth your time to take a look at the tests in `test/indexTest.js`.
-Because of this application's design, it's incredibly easy to test the functions which drive the application.
+Because of this application's design, it's easy to test the functions which drive the application.
 Some programmers consider this style of programming to be optimal for the ease of testing and simplicity of code.

 ## Resources